abhijeetroyyy/uber-clone/backend/README.md

 ## How to Use

 1. Register a new user by sending a POST request to `/users/register` with the required fields.
+2. Register a new captain by sending a POST request to `/captains/register` with the required fields.
-2. Log in with an existing user by sending a POST request to `/users/login` with the email and password.
+3. Log in with an existing user by sending a POST request to `/users/login` with the email and password.
-3. Use the returned JWT token for authenticated requests.
+4. Use the returned JWT token for authenticated requests.
-4. Get the user profile by sending a GET request to `/users/profile` with the JWT token.
+5. Get the user profile by sending a GET request to `/users/profile` with the JWT token.
-5. Log out the user by sending a GET request to `/users/logout` with the JWT token.
+6. Log out the user by sending a GET request to `/users/logout` with the JWT token.